xgp/keycloak-experiments/cache-persistence/README.md

 - Turn off Infinispan/JGroups discovery and clustering.
 Each Keycloak node thinks it's a singleton.
 - Make a JDBC cache store for previously "distributed" caches, where all entries are stored immediately (i.e. set passivation=false).
 This store is shared by all Keycloak nodes.

-This seems to solve both the JGroups communication incompatibility (by eliminating it) and essentially eliminates Infinispan, other than a local cach and single way to read/write to a set of stores.
+This seems to solve both the JGroups communication incompatibility (by eliminating it) and essentially eliminates Infinispan, other than a local cache and single way to read/write to a set of stores.

 #### Problems